-76. ELEMENTARY VOLUMETRIC ANALYSIS.
-A continuation of course 75 with emphasis on volumetric procedures and laboratory practice in titration methods.
+83. QUANTITATIVE ANALYSIS.
+Introduction to the principles of quantitative analysis illustrated with representative gravimetric and volumetric determinations.
+Does not apply on a major or minor.
 Prerequisite: 21-22-23 and Mathematics 21.
-Three credits; spring; T.Th., 10:15.
-Laboratory, Sec.
-A, W., 1:00-5:00; Sec.
-B, Th., 1:00-5:00.
+Three credits; spring, T.Th., 8:25.
+Laboratory, Th., 1:00-6:00.

 91-92, 93.
 AN INTRODUCTION TO ORGANIC CHEMISTRY.
 A short course designed to furnish a basis for the understanding of structural chemistry, systems, and nomenclature, and organic chemical reactions.
-Open to students in home economics, dietetics, pre dental, and certain other preprofessional courses.
-Prerequisite: 1-2-3 or 21-22-23.
+Open to students in home economics, dietetics, pre-dental, and certain other preprofessional courses.
+Does not apply on major or minor.
+Prerequisite: 4-5-6 or 21-22-23.
 Two credits; autumn, winter, spring; T.Th., 8:25.